 - Twice the price of wire systems.

-- Coating on least expensive versions scratches and chips more easily.
+- A coating on less expensive built in closet systems scratches and chips more easily.

 Combination laminate and wire system

 - Combines the economy of wire shelving with the built-in look of a laminate tower.

 - Tower provides flexibility for accessories and future expansion.

 - Wire shelves provide sturdy support for heavy items.

 - Some built in closet systems will only work with components from the same system.
 When you’re buying pieces from different systems, make sure the shelf and drawer depths, as well as the colors, will work together.

 Wire storage system